agentmorris/camera-trap-ml-survey/README.md

 ### Papers that are more or less pre-publication versions of another paper that is already included

 ...or were otherwise redundant or out of scope in a way that made summarization unnecessary.
 This section is basically here to remind me that I've already come across something.

+* Hijii J, Naguwa W, Chhimcanal B. Creating a Framework to Test the Effectiveness of a Suite of Projects in the Maunalua Region.
+University of Hawaii student project.

 * Lamb G, Lo CH, Wu J, Lee CK.
 An active learning model to classify animal species in Hong Kong. arXiv preprint arXiv:2403.15675.
 2024 Mar 23.